Penwithick and Boscoppa (electoral division)

 Penwithick and Boscoppa (Cornish: Pennwydhek ha Boskoppa) is an electoral division of Cornwall in the United Kingdom and returns one member to sit on Cornwall Council.
-The current Councillor is Jamie Hanlon, a member of Reform UK.
+The current Councillor is Jamie Hanlon, a stand-alone independent.
+(Note: Stand-alone independents do not caucus with the larger Independent group on the council.)
+He was elected as a member of Reform UK but left the party in May 2026.